 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

-My son Owen has Angelman Syndrome.
+My oldest son Owen has Angelman Syndrome.
 He doesn’t speak, has epilepsy, and is globally developmentally delayed.
 He’s also a happy, loving boy.
 At least most of the time.

 Wait.
 Wait.
 Wait.